 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Αργυρούπολις (Argyroupoli Springs) are a series of small karst springs, tufa formations, and waterfalls.
 The springs are the source of the Mouselas or Mesapios river.
-Located at modern day Argyroupoli, it is also called Lappa Springs because this is the location of Ancient Lappa.
-In antiquity it was a powerful Cretan city.
+Located at modern day Argyroúpoli, it is also called Lappa Springs because this is the location of Ancient Lappa.
+In antiquity, it was a powerful Cretan city.
 According to Mycenaean legends, it was founded by the Greek hero Agamemnon.
-Lappa was inhabited since prehistory, in early Minoan times, then by the Mycenaens, Romans, Venetians, and Saracens.
+Lappa had been inhabited since prehistory, in early Minoan times, then by the Mycenaens, Romans, Venetians, and Saracens.
 The reason is simple: the springs provided fresh water and were the basis of life and agriculture.

 The moden village Argyroupoli is built amphitheatrically, covering the ancient city.
 Ancient and Venetian architectural remains have become a part of the modern houses, well preserved Venetian mansions excavated parts of the ancient city, Roman remains, and Byzantine churches can be found everywhere.
 The best way to see the town is a 400 m walk from the Agios Ioannis church through the village.
 There is a Roman mosaic floor and remains of Venetian villas to see.